matteoseidl/Electrical_Connector_Click-Event_Detection/README.md

 ### Dependencies

-To run this project, ensure you have the following installed:
+To run this project, the following installed have to be installed:

 - **PortAudio**
   ```bash